pico-cs/firmware/protocol.md

     Event id: ioie

-    For the free available GPIO inputs an event is raised in case the status of the GPIO has changed.
+    For the free available GPIO inputs an event is raised in case the state of the GPIO has changed.
 The event returns the GPIO number and the value where
     - t represents a high and
     - f a low level

-    Between two events there can be more than one status change for a single GPIO so that the value of the GPIO input might be equal to the value of the last event for the same GPIO.
+    Between two events there can be more than one state changes for a single GPIO so that the value of the GPIO input might be equal to the value of the last event for the same GPIO.

     Example:

     !ioie: 5 t

-    Status change of GPIO number 5 with a high level value
+    State change(s) of GPIO number 5 with a final high level value

 ### Currently the following commands are supported: